somnand/OCEWCD/TestProject/README.md

 *git clone https://github.com/somnand/OCEWCD.git*

-Once the clone is complete then import the TestaProject in Eclipse as an Existing Maven project.
+Once the clone is complete then import the TestProject in Eclipse as an Existing Maven project.
 Setup the Runtime by navigating to the ProjectFacets.
 Facets should be
 * WebDeploymentModule 2.3 or 2.5